Sharif-University-ESRLab/spring2025-yocto-watchdog/Readme.md

     git clone [https://github.com/Sharif-University-ESRLab/spring2025-yocto-watchdog.git](https://github.com/Sharif-University-ESRLab/spring2025-yocto-watchdog.git)
     cd spring2025-yocto-watchdog
     ```
-3.  **Run the Main System**: On the primary Raspberry Pi, navigate to the `Code/Main_System` directory, compile the code, and run the executable. [cite_start]This will start the communication with the sensor[cite: 176].
+3.  **Run the Main System**: On the primary Raspberry Pi, navigate to the `Code/Main_System` directory, compile the code, and run the executable.
+This will start the communication with the sensor.
-4.  **Run the Watchdog**: On the watchdog Raspberry Pi, navigate to the `Code/I2C_Sniffer` directory, compile the code, and run the executable. [cite_start]The watchdog will now begin monitoring the bus and reporting its findings to the console[cite: 176].
+4.  **Run the Watchdog**: On the watchdog Raspberry Pi, navigate to the `Code/I2C_Sniffer` directory, compile the code, and run the executable.
+The watchdog will now begin monitoring the bus and reporting its findings to the console.

 ---